ZhuravLi/pytorch-CycleGAN/README.md

 # pytorch-CycleGAN

-This is my implementation of CycleGAN using PyTorch, the final project for DLS MIPT course.
+This is my final project for DLS MIPT course, the implementation of CycleGAN using PyTorch.
 [About CycleGANs](https://hardikbansal.github.io/CycleGANBlog/),
 [Link to the original article](https://arxiv.org/abs/1703.10593).